 Whole Wheat Pastry Flour vs Whole Wheat Flour

-You’ll often see whole wheat pastry flour used here on EBF when I’m making lightened up baked goods!
-The reason I like using whole wheat pasty flour is because it is a whole grain flour, which means more fiber + nutrients than regular all-purpose flour.
-And it’s more finely ground than regular whole wheat flour so it produces lighter, softer baked items like cookies, pie crusts and quick breads.
+You’ll often see whole wheat pastry flour used here on EBF when I’m making lightened-up baked goods!
+The reason I like using whole wheat pastry flour is that it is a whole grain flour, which means more fiber + nutrients than regular all-purpose flour.
+And it’s more finely ground than regular whole wheat flour so it produces lighter, softer baked items like cookies, pie crusts and quick bread.
 It also has less gluten than regular whole wheat flour.

 If you don’t have whole wheat pastry flour, a blend of all-purpose and regular whole wheat flour works as a substitute.